 - Donation to Gosford SES for the purchase of safety equipment.

 - Donation to KIDSAFE for expenditure on child injury prevention.

-- Donation to the Central Coast Surf Life Saving Club for expenditure on safety
+- Donation to the Central Coast Surf Life Saving Club for expenditure on safety equipment.

 - Donation to Spinal Cord Injuries Australia to support attendance at the upcoming Expo for persons affected with spinal cord injuries, including travel costs for carers and family.